 There are three types of holiday people in the world.
 Those who live for the summer.
 Those who have the Christmas spirit all year long and sing carols in 90-degree weather.
 Then, there are the ones who love Halloween.
 They start planning for trick-or-treat once the weather becomes chilly.

 Halloween revelers love everything about it.
-The crisp autumn breezes, early nights, festivals, and classic horror movies.
-It’s time to shine with fun decorating themes for one of the highlights of fall.
-Does your version of this holiday fall in the category of classy, creepy, crazy?
-We have a Halloween Christmas tree idea for each decorating taste.
+The crisp autumn breezes, early nights, and fall festivals.
+Of course, we can’t forget classic scary movies.
+When it comes to decorating themes, there are many to choose from, too.
+Does your version of this holiday fall in the category of creepy, classy, or crazy?
+We have Halloween Christmas tree ideas for each decorating taste.

 Halloween Decorating History

-Halloween has its roots in pagan traditions.
-The origin of the holiday was actually called the Celtic Festival of Samhain and was observed in Britain and Ireland centuries ago.
-During this time, it was believed that souls visited their homes.
-So the reunion with the living was celebrated with a festival.
+Halloween has its roots in pagan traditions from centuries ago.
+The origin of the holiday was actually called the Celtic Festival of Samhain.
+Those in Britain and Ireland believed that souls visited their homes.
+They held a festival to celebrate the reunion with the living.

 Over time, it became a day full of supernatural undertones.
-The symbols of the festival began to include witches, goblins, demons, skeletons, and black cats, as well as traditional ghostly hauntings.
+The symbols of the festival began to include witches, goblins, and demons.
+Likewise, Halloween became a season for skeletons and ghostly hauntings.

 Today, the reasons and ways for celebrating have changed drastically.
 The holiday has influences from just about every culture, era, and religion.
 For instance, jack-o-lanterns were once used to ward off evil spirits.
 Now, they’re a fun way to practice your carving and decorating skills.
-Creepy ghosts originally blurred the line between life and death.
+Another example is creepy ghosts.
+They originally blurred the line between life and death.
 Now, they’re funny and lovable costumes.

 Halloween is what you make it: classy, creepy, or crazy.
 It’s all up to you.